 There is no specific legislation concerning police use of force in North Korea.
-Under Article 281 of the Criminal Code (as amended in 2009), however, which concerns homicide beyond justifiable self-defence, provides as follows:
+Article 281 of the Criminal Code (as amended in 2009), however, which concerns homicide beyond justifiable self-defence, provides as follows:

 A person who kills another by an act that goes beyond a measure of justifiable self-defence or beyond the measure necessary for the performance of his or her duty or responsibility shall be punished by reform through labour for less than three years.

 There is no independent civilian police oversight body in North Korea and impunity for human rights violations is the norm.

 Views and Concluding Observations of United Nations Treaty Bodies

 The Commission of Inquiry on Human Rights in the Democratic People's Republic of Korea documented in great detail the wide-ranging array of crimes against humanity being committed in North Korea.
 The report, which was presented to the UN Human Rights Council in 2014, stated that:

 The gravity, scale and nature of these violations reveal a State that does not have any parallel in the contemporary world.